 Seeking professional advice can greatly assist in navigating these options and adhering to strict insolvency laws.

-Both CVL and CVA have their advantages, depending on the specific circumstances of your business.
 A CVL allows for a voluntary liquidation process, while a CVA offers more control and can assist in restructuring the business’s debts.

 It is essential to carefully consider each option to determine the most suitable course of action for your pub and bar sector or restaurant.